 Digital microscope advantagesEasier to focus, often with automated or semi-automated features.

-The Ossila Microscope Camera has a HDMI connection which is directly connected to a connnected monitor so there is no lag time.
-This camera can stream on HDMI to a monitor and via USB to a PC simultaneously, giving instant feedback on the monitor, with the flexibility to save images to the PC.
+The Ossila Microscope Camera has a direct HDMI connection to a monitor so there is no lag time.
+While streaming via HDMI to a monitor, this camera can simultaneously be connected to a PC via USB, giving both instant feedback on the monitor, with the flexibility to save images to the PC.

 Vibrational Damping And Physical Stability